 - 1. It is the responsibility of the district school board to select and provide adequate instructional materials for all students.
 "Adequate instructional materials" means a sufficient number of student or site licenses or sets of materials that are available in bound, unbound, kit, or package form and may consist of hard-backed or soft-backed textbooks, electronic content, consumables, learning laboratories, manipulatives, electronic media, and computer courseware or software that serve as the basis for instruction for each student in the core subject areas of mathematics, language arts, social studies, science, reading, and literature. - 2.
-The school board is responsible for the content of all instructional materials used in the classroom. - The school board must adopt a policy regarding a parent's objection to his or her child's use of a specific instructional material and a process for responding to a parent's objection. - 4.
-The school board must provide for proper requisitioning, distribution, accounting, storage, care, and use of all instructional materials.
+The school board is responsible for the content of all instructional materials used in the classroom, whether purchased through an adoption process or otherwise purchased. - 3.
+The school board must adopt a policy regarding a parent's objection to his or her child's use of a specific instructional material and a process for responding to a parent's objection. - 4.
+The school board must provide for proper requisitioning, distribution, accounting, storage, care, use, and removal of all instructional materials.

-C. Responsibilities of the Superintendent (F.S.
+C. Responsibilities of the Superintendent (F.5.
 1006.28)